gram12321/winemaker/readme.md

 # Winery Management Game

-Test change for git-replitdev

 A web-based simulation game where players manage their own winery, from vineyard operations to wine production and sales.

 ## Project Statistics
-- Total Files: 61 files
+- Total Files: 87 files (up from 61)
-- Total Lines of Code: 12,322
+- Total Lines of Code: 18,450 (up from 12,322)
-- Primary Language: JavaScript (9,091 lines)
+- Primary Language: JavaScript (14,219 lines)
-- Secondary Languages: CSS (2,517 lines), HTML (714 lines)
+- Secondary Languages: CSS (3,417 lines), HTML (814 lines)

 ## Features